-For couples having difficulty starting or growing their family and for the LGBTI community, taking the first step can be overwhelming, confusing and intimidating.
+For couples having difficulty starting or growing their family, single men or women and couples in same sex relationships, taking the first step can be overwhelming, confusing and intimidating.
 To help with these feelings, we have prepared a summary of what you can expect from your first fertility appointment and your experience at Eve Health.

 Your appointment will begin with your specialist listening to your personal story.
 It is important and central to the care we provide that we understand your values and preferences.
 At your first appointment your specialist will discuss your medical history, reproductive history and lifestyle.
 You and your partner (if applicable) may have a physical examination and there will be a number of tests requested if your GP has not already arranged these.
 Together, your medical history and these results will help us to understand why you are seeking fertility treatment.

 Eve Health is a complete fertility service.
 We welcome everyone who wishes to become a parent and will help everyone who wishes to start a family.
 If you require donor and /or surrogacy services, egg freezing or sperm retrieval, then Eve Health can assist you.

 - For heterosexual couples, a semen analysis will be requested to measures the number, movement (motility) and shape of the sperm

 - For both partners, an array of blood tests to assess hormone levels, antibodies, infectious disease status HIV with HIV, hepatitis B & C, syphilis, rubella (German measles), blood group and some genetic tests.

 - For the female partner, a pelvic scan via ultrasound to assess the condition of your reproductive organs.
 You may also be referred to a radiology clinic for a more specialised scan.

 The initial discussions and investigations will allow your specialist to evaluate your fertility based on the following five essential conditions required for pregnancy.

 - The right balance of hormones to allow egg and sperm development and support.